Tell me friend,

 ******* If you answered "YES" to any of the above questions, I can help! *******

 With Photo Archaeology you'll tame the mess, and will quickly be able to find photos you're looking for so you can create scrapbooks, photo books, wall art.

-Photo Archaeology is a COMPLETE photo management system to maintain ALL your physical and digital photos in a SINGLE PHOTO LIBRARY.
+Photo Archaeology is a COMPLETE photo management system designed to maintain ALL your physical and digital photos in a SINGLE PHOTO LIBRARY.

 What You'll Get

 Hi!
 My name is Diane.
 I am a photographer and chronic organizer.